sreeise/react-wheel/README.md

 # react-wheel
 React carousel implementation

-react-wheel is a individual component on Bit that can be integrated into any application.
+react-wheel is a individual react carousel component.
 Gatsby is used for development.

-Still very much a work in progress.
+There is currently not a way to install as a package, but feel free to use the source code.
+The License is MIT.
+See LICENSE

 You can see a recent picture in the main directory:

         react-wheel.png

-Future Changes: See enhancements/bugs in issues.

 ### Running the sample page
 The sample page at: